Head of US Forest Service visits Alaska’s Tongass Forest

 The forest service did not receive any bids in a sale of Tongass old growth timber that ended in June.

+The federal delegation spoke with industry representatives and supporters in Wrangell about a Trump administration effort to craft an exemption from the 2001 Roadless Rule that would allow logging in more undeveloped parts of the Tongass.

+The forest service is expected to hold public hearings to a draft environmental impact statement for an Alaska-specific Roadless Rule later this year.

-An Alaska Pulp Corporation executive says Christiansen was receptive to concerns over timber supplies for commercial logging.
+Christiansen was receptive to concerns over timber supplies for commercial logging, said Alaska Pulp Corporation executive Frank Roppel.

+“We were encouraged that there’s some interest and willingness to try and help the industry,” Roppel said.

 Information from: KTOO-FM, http://www.ktoo.org